LizzyonGit/fruits-hold-em/README.md

   - you click **Quit**, with an appropriate text,
   - you click **New game**, with an appropriate text.
 - footer with social media links,
-- suiting background image for the pages.
+- suiting background image for the pages,
+- favicon (adds to user-friendly website experience).

 ### Design